 Something's rotten in the state of the internet, and archivists are worried

-So-called link rot and content drift mean important online content is getting lost to time
+Link rot and content drift mean important online content is getting lost to time

 You may not know it by name, but you've probably experienced "link rot."